 In addition to providing us with the air we breathe, the food we eat and much of the energy and materials we use, plants exhibit a unique beauty associated with their strikingly symmetrical patterns of development.
 Multicellularity also evolved independently in plants giving us an opportunity to compare and contrast the developmental strategies used in different kingdoms.

-Lateral organ formation in the model plant species Arabidopsis thaliana provides an ideal system for investigating such questions, since organ formation involves the coordination of cell polarity, gene expression and morphogenesis.
-Our recent work reveals that patterns of cell polarity control both morphogenesis at the cellular level as well as at the tissue level.
+Lateral organ formation in the model plant species Arabidopsis thaliana provides an ideal system for investigating plant development since it involves the coordination of several fundamental processes, including cell polarity, gene expression and morphogenesis.
+Our previous work reveals that patterns of cell polarity control both morphogenesis at the cellular level as well as at the tissue level.
 This integration occurs through the co-alignment of microtubule arrays with the polar localisation patterns of the auxin efflux carrier PIN1.
 The microtubule cytoskeleton regulates growth direction at the cellular level, while PIN1 works to concentrate the hormone auxin at the tissue level to localise growth.
 Our data so far suggests a role for mechanical stresses in orienting these factors and we are further investigating this possibility.
-Interestingly, we have also found that the patterns of cell polarity associated with organogenesis correlate spatially with particular patterns of gene expression normally associated with the dorsal and ventral cell types of lateral organs.
-This raises the question of whether these expression domains play a causal role in organising cell polarity patterns and, in turn, whether these polarity patterns influence dorsiventral gene expression.
-This rich interplay is one of our prime focuses.

 Future projects and goals